 And if you’re flying to Los Angeles, Dallas, Johannesburg, New York, Singapore, London, Hong Kong, Narita, Bangkok, Jakarta, Shanghai or Manila, get comfortable with Qantas turndown sleep service.
 You’ll be provided a new mattress and duvet, so soft and cozy you’ll sleep like a baby.
 You’ll wake up fully refreshed and ready to conquer the day as soon as you land.

-The 787 will feature 42 Business Suites that are in a 1-2-1 layout, so no matter where you sit, you have direct aisle access just like the Qantas A380 seats below:
+The 787 will feature 42 Business Suites that are in a 1-2-1 layout, so no matter where you sit, you have direct aisle access just like the Qantas A380 seats.

 Business class will also be divided into two cabins.
 The first is with eight rows located at the front of the plane, and the second only has three rows located right in front of premium economy.

-For a full tour, check out the video here, courtesy of Qantas Airways.
+For a full tour, check out the video below, courtesy of Qantas.